jaegertracing/documentation/content/docs/next-release-v2/getting-started.md

   jaegertracing/jaeger:{{< currentVersion >}}
 ```

-This runs the **all-in-one** configuration of Jaeger that combines collector and query components in a single process and uses a transient in-memory storage for trace data.
+This runs the **all-in-one** configuration of Jaeger ([see Architecture](../architecture/)) that combines collector and query components in a single process and uses a transient in-memory storage for trace data.
 You can navigate to `http://localhost:16686` to access the Jaeger UI.
 See the [APIs page](../apis/) for a full list of exposed ports.

 {{< warning >}}
 Your applications must be instrumented before they can send tracing data to Jaeger.
 We recommend using the [OpenTelemetry](https://opentelemetry.io/) instrumentation and SDKs.